 Motorbike touring has become an extremely popular activity for travellers in recent years and has become a favoured method of transport for many following successful programmes like Ewan McGregor’s ‘Long Way Down’.
 Whether it is the mode of transport you choose for your entire trip or just for a small period, it’s crucial you get a motorcycle travel insurance policy which will cover medical costs arising from accidents on the road (see note below for off-road motorcycling cover).
 The number of accidents abroad on motorcycles has increased significantly over the last few years, illustrating the importance of having a suitable travel insurance policy.
 Whether this increase in accidents is down to inexperienced tourists or careless locals doesn’t matter when you come away with a broken leg or worse and a huge hospital bill without the correct insurance policy to cover it.

-At Navigator we recognise the importance of suitable cover when planning a motorcycle trip abroad and can offer two policies, Silver and Gold, which both cover use of motorcycles with no restriction on cc subject to the conditions below, so all you have to concentrate on when you’re away is the open road!
+At Navigator we recognise the importance of suitable cover when planning a motorcycle trip abroad and can offer two policies, Silver and Gold, which both cover use of motorcycles for up to 14 days per trip, with no restriction on cc subject to the conditions below, so all you have to concentrate on when you’re away is the open road!
 The key elements to consider when taking out one of our motorcycle travel insurance policies are:

 - You must always wear a crash helmet, even if the local law doesn’t insist on it

 - These policies don’t restrict you on the cc of the bike as long as you meet these conditions

 - The motorcycle itself is not covered (it should be covered on the bike insurance)

 - Personal Liability claims arising from driving/riding motor vehicles are excluded and must be covered on the bike insurance